2004 Pacific typhoon season: Philippines

+As this was the fourth set of a new set of names that was implemented by PAGASA since 2001, each of the names in the main list was used for the first time (and only, in the cases of Violeta and Winnie), except for Unding, which was carried from the previous lists.
+Another name in the auxiliary list, Heling, was also brought from the old lists.

 Retirement

 The names Sudal, Tingting and Rananim were retired by the ESCAP/WMO Typhoon Committee.
-The names Mirinae, Lionrock and Fanapi (which was later retired and replaced by Rai) were chosen to replace Sudal, Tingting and Rananim respectively.
+The names Mirinae, Lionrock and Fanapi were chosen to replace Sudal, Tingting and Rananim respectively.

-During the season, PAGASA announced that they are going to remove the names Unding, Violeta and Winnie after the said storms caused more than 1 billion in damages.
+During the season, PAGASA announced that they are going to remove the names Unding, Violeta and Winnie after the said storms caused more than 1 billion in damages or more than 300 deaths.
 In 2008, they will be replaced with Ulysses, Vicky and Warren respectively.
 Although Typhoon Yoyong caused a substantial amount of damage, the name Yoyong was not retired following the season.

 Season effects

 This is a table of the storms in 2004 and their landfalls, if any.
 Damage and deaths include totals while the storm was extratropical or a wave or low.
 The information below is mainly from the Joint Typhoon Warning Center.
-Names in parenthesis are those assigned by PAGASA.
+Names in parentheses are those assigned by PAGASA.